justein230/BbApiConnector-Python/README.md

 req = bb_session.get("https://api.sky.blackbaud.com/school/v1/users/extended", params=params)
 ```

 Happy API'ing!
-Please feel free to report any issues with the code in the Issues section, or contribute yourself with a Pull Requests.
+Please feel free to report any issues with the code in the Issues section, or contribute yourself with a Pull Request.
 Note that this is a personal project of mine, and I will only review Issues and Pull Requests when time allows.